You are hereResources / Glossary of Neuroscience Terms

 dura mater

-tough, leathery outermost layer of the membranes surrounding and protecting the brain; lines the inside of the skull and drapes loosely around the spinal cord.
+tough, leathery outermost layer of the membranes surrounding and protecting the brain and spinal cord; lines the inside of the skull and drapes loosely around the spinal cord.
 Dura mater is Latin for tough mother.
 (Sheep Brain Dissection)

 episodic memory